nimr77/MobileAppBank/README.md

     ```
     ## Conclusion
     This is app is demo app on how to use Flutter and firestore, on a demo bank app, to get and to show the current amount
-    beside to handle the changes in the database in realtime, and use the power of dart to change in the App state.
+    beside to handle the changes in the database in realtime, and use the power of dart to change in the App's state.